project-anacapa/project-anacapa.github.io/Jenkins.md

 - What happens when a student pushes code to an overdue project?
 - Should we stop building things that pass some threshold over the due date?
   - does this matter?
+- Who are the users and roles within Jenkins and how do we control access to artifacts that should be private to individual {student, instructor}?
+- Are the users in Jenkins individual people or "machine accounts"?

+TODO: Determine permissions and access restrictions for Jenkins views/tools

 ### Assignment Spec Format
 ```javascript